arangodb/arangodb/Documentation/InstallationManual/Installing.md

 To connect to an already running ArangoDB server instance, there is a shell `arangosh.exe` located in `<ROOTDIR>/bin`.
-This starts a shell which can be used (amongst other things) to administer and query a local or remote ArangoDB server.
+This starts a shell which can be used – amongst other things – to administer and query a local or remote ArangoDB server.

 Note that `arangosh.exe` does NOT start a separate server, it only starts the shell.
-To use it, you must have a server running somewhere, e.g. by using the `arangod.exe` executable.
+To use it you must have a server running somewhere, e.g. by using the `arangod.exe` executable.

 `arangosh.exe` uses configuration from the file `arangosh.conf` located in